If a bulb burns out will the rest of the lights go out?

 Is the reason one bad bulb can take out an entire series of lights is that it breaks the circuit?
 Is that true of all light strands?

-When mini string lights were first manufactured a string of lights would go out if one bulb burned out because breaking the filament in a single bulb would break the connection.
+When Christmas mini light strings lights were first manufactured, a string of lights would go out if one bulb burned out because breaking the filament in a single bulb would break the connection.
+(And by burned out we mean when the filament broke.)

 Fortunately, that’s not the case with most modern mini light strings.